jeremyzilar/street-view/docs/pilot.md

 ### What You Cannot See

-Even with access, there will be boundaries (specifics to be determined in workshop):
+Even with access, there are boundaries:

 - Certain case notes may be private to individual organizations
 - Bulk data export will be controlled